jmcguire/learning/python/README.md

     import yaml
     yaml.load(file('file.yaml'))

-to see your import path, which is modified by PYTHONLIB:
+To see your import path, which is modified by PYTHONLIB:

     import sys.path
     print sys.path